Sheikh Jassim Bin Hamad Al Thani confirms Manchester United bid

-The bid will be completely debt free via Sheikh Jassim’s Nine Two Foundation, which will look to invest in the football teams, the training centre, the stadium and wider infrastructure, the fan experience and the communities the Club supports.
-The vision of the bid is for Manchester United Football Club to be renowned for footballing excellence, and regarded as the greatest football club in the world.
+The bid will be completely debt free via Sheikh Jassim’s Nine Two Foundation, which will look to invest in the football teams, the training center, the stadium, and wider infrastructure, the fan experience, and the communities the Club supports.
+The bid's vision is for Manchester United Football Club to be renowned for footballing excellence, and regarded as the greatest football club in the world.

 More details of the bid will be released, when appropriate, if and when the bid process develops.